So you’ve decided to move to Portugal? Great choice!

 - Having a clean criminal record

-- Having a means of passive or remote income sufficient to live on in Portugal
+- Having a means of passive income sufficient to live on in Portugal

 - Having proof of sufficient savings to support you and any dependents for at least one year